-Before industrial logging in British Columbia, there were an estimated 500 pairs of spotted owls living in the old growth forests southwest B.C.
-Today, there are only three adult owls, including one breeding pair, left in the wild.
+Before industrial logging in British Columbia, there were an estimated 500 pairs of spotted owls living in the old growth forests in southwest B.C.
+As of May 2023, there is only one known surviving owl in the wild.
 Two captive-bred owls released last fall were found dead.

-This dramatic decline led Ecojustice to send a letter to the Minister of Environment and Climate Change in October 2020, demanding he step in to implement emergency order protections under the Species at Risk Act.
+This dramatic decline of the species, led Ecojustice to send a letter to the federal Minister of Environment and Climate Change – Steven Guilbeault in October 2020, demanding he recommend emergency order protections under the Species at Risk Act.

 On behalf of Wilderness Committee, Ecojustice argued that decades of provincial mismanagement had left spotted owls without legal protection and decimated the old-growth forests where they once lived.

 In February 2021, thanks to the leadership of the Spo’zem First Nation and with support from Ecojustice and Wilderness Committee, the provincial government announced a one-year halt to all logging within the forests of Spô’zêm First Nation territory, specifically the Spuzzum and Utzlius watersheds.
 The protection of these watersheds was extended to February 2023.
 These watersheds are home to the last known wild spotted owl in Canada.

 Despite the short-term win, no permanent solution was proposed by the provincial government to protect spotted owls and their habitat.